daniel-hartmann/polvo/README.md

 - update setup.sh

 # Polvo

-Polvo is an interface for stem separation using Spleeter and MIDI routing using pi-midi-host.
+Polvo is a Raspberry Pi 5 interface for stem separation using Spleeter.
-It runs on Raspberry Pi 5.
+Also works as MIDI routing using pi-midi-host.
 My idea is to have an extension hardware for the SP404 Mk2.

 - [Spleeter](https://github.com/deezer/spleeter) by Deezer
 - [JUCE](https://juce.com/get-juce/)